Frequently Asked Questions

 If you haven't already, visit our setup and walkthrough guide below for a complete demonstration on registering your MPK mini, and downloading and authorizing the included software:

 The included AIR Plugins will need to be authorized in iLok License Manager.
-You can locate the AIR plugin authorization code in your Akai account in the Software Download section in My Registered Products.
-The code will be located to the right of the MPK mini III Software downloads.
-Click Get Me a Serial to reveal the code.
+You can locate the AIR plugin authorization code in your Akai account in the Software Download section in Your Registered Products.
+The code will be located to the bottom of the MPK mini III Software downloads.
+Click Get Activation Code to reveal the code.

 Keep in mind that this code will license Hybrid, Mini Grand, and Velvet so you only need to redeem it once in iLok.